AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Restoring a Home Menu title (CIA) - Method 2

-If you lost the `homemenu.cia` file from your SD Card and computer, follow this section.
+ℹ️ If you lost the `homemenu.cia` file from your SD Card and computer, follow this section.

+ℹ️ The target system firmware version is `11.17.0-50`.

 1. Download the original Home Menu title: [EUR](/files/3DS/HomeMenu_EUR.cia) / [USA](/files/3DS/HomeMenu_USA.cia) / [JPN](/files/3DS/HomeMenu_JPN.cia)